 Medical Assistant Salary

 When it comes to salary, the median annual earnings for medical assistants in May 2019 was $34,800, according to the BLS4.
 The highest ten percent earned more than $48,720, while the lowest ten percent earned less than $25,820.
 Medical assistants earned the most pay in outpatient care centers, hospitals and physician offices.
+Be advised, salary for entry level positions may be lower than the national average.

 Most medical assistants are employed full-time working in air-conditioned offices or clinical settings.
 Medical assistants may be required to work evenings, weekends and holidays as medical facilities are always open.3